Petechiae In Children: Causes, Symptoms And Treatment

 Treatment Of Petechiae In Children

 The treatment depends on the underlying cause.
 If the rashes do not spread and the child has a normal platelet count, they may not require any specific treatment.
-However, if there is any sign of abnormality in the tests, your child’s doctor would prescribe an appropriate treatment (2).
+In such cases, supportive care, including rest, hydration, and monitoring, may be recommended.
+However, if there is any sign of abnormality in the tests, your child’s doctor will prescribe an appropriate treatment (2).

 • If the rashes are due to a drug reaction, they will subside on their own once you stop the medication.